- Bug Verification Routine

 - Principles for External Bug Reports

-This page describes bug report processing in MariaDB and explains what you need to pay attention to while tracking bugs.
+This page describes how community bug reports are processed among our products and explains what you need to notice while tracking bugs.

 MariaDB does not have any SLA or guaranteed reaction times on bugs in Jira.
 While we are taking bugs reported by the community very seriously, and aim to provide response and to handle issues as fast as possible, MariaDB does not have a dedicated bug verification team, this activity is performed on the best-effort basis.

 To make sure your bug report will be confirmed and moved forward faster, please follow the guidelines about creating bug reports.

 As of today, initial bug processing routine in MariaDB is not strictly formalized.
 This section describes the de-facto status rather than any policy.